MetPX/sarracenia/doc/design/scope.rst

 is only transferred once from origin.

 Each account has a home 'scope' which is the only place they can insert messages in.
-	- do not want common passwords used on inside and outside (hence single scope for insertion.)
+Do not want common passwords used on inside and outside (hence single scope for insertion.)

 when receiving a log message, it will be sent to the appropriate